OttieOtter

 Upper Falls

-At the time of our visit, Spring 2016, the flow of the creek had recently subsided from heavy flooding.
-You wouldn't ever know this by looking at the picture above, but sudden heavy rainfalls can turn peaceful central Texas creeks into raging rivers in a matter of minutes!
+In Spring 2016, the creek had recently subsided from heavy flooding.
+You wouldn't ever know this by looking at the picture above, but sudden heavy rainfalls can turn peaceful central Texas creeks into raging rivers in minutes!

 McKinney Falls Onion Creek Upstream